nkholski/phaser-animated-tiles/README.md

 The plugin is being developed and there are loads of possible bugs and missing features.
 It can only handle one tilemap and tileset (but multiple layers) and I don't know what happens if a static layer is thrown at it.
 The webpack configuration is the first working hack/update from the Plugin template and could probably improve a lot, like a serve function to run the example.

 ## Example
-The example is served online here: http://metroid.niklasberg.se/phaser-animated-tiles/

-Or you can run it locally:

 Install http-server
 ```
 npm i http-server